cwz920716/butterfly/Design.rst

 Instructions and Values
 -----------------------
+In this IR, there will be three main conceptual types: Literal Constant, Instruction, and Value.

+Literal Constant is *not* operatable, i.e., most instruction cannot read/write literal constants, they must be converted to value first.
+This is in order to protect from implementations where some literal constants will be allocated on heap and enable IR level optimizations when we can sttaically determine a value is equivalate to a const.

-An instruction contain up to one operator, any number of operands, and return one value.
+An instruction contain up to one operator, any number of operands, and returns at most one value.

 A value is what returned by an instruction, which you can read and write.
 A value can be classified into two types: named and nameless.
+A value can also be a global var name, including function name.
+As LLVM, global var will have '@' and local var will have '%'.

 A named value is also called 'variable' in the sense they can are visible to developers in original program, and potentially mutable, and always have an address.
 A variable can be stored on stack or heap or either, it is up to backends to decide where to put a variable.
 A nameless value is called 'slot' in that it can hold something like 'variable' but it is only for temporary use and (usually) immutable and unaddressable.
 Nil is a special value which is a place holder for some instructions like branch, label, etc.

-Instruction and Value *must* origin from the same parent cloass in OOP implementation.
+Note: Instruction and Value *must* origin from the same parent cloass in OOP implementation.

 Also, a value can be callable is it meets one of the following consitions: